cameroncurry/Squirrels/README.md

 $ ./run n-procs > squrl.log
 ```

-To see actors starting up and shutting down, grep for "INIT"
+To see actors starting up and shutting down, grep for "INIT":
 `$ cat squrl.log | grep INIT`